It may sound gross, but a poop transplant is a powerful treatment for serious diseases.

 A fecal transplant puts stool full of healthy bacteria into your colon.
 When you have enough good bacteria in your gut, the bad bacteria that cause disease are held in check.

-Antibiotics can wipe out the bacteria that make you be sick.
+Antibiotics can wipe out the bacteria that make you sick.
 But they may also clear out the bacteria that keep your body healthy.
 Without that balance, the bad bacteria can take over.
 They produce toxins that make you sick with diarrhea and colitis.

 A fecal transplant can restore your gut’s healthy bacteria balance.
 This will help you fight the infection and feel better quickly.
 It may also help your body resist C. diff in the future.